dotnetconfig/dotnet-config/readme.md

 Usage: dotnet config [options]

 Location (uses all locations by default)
-      --local                use .netconfig.user file
       --global               use global config file
       --system               use system config file
-      --path[=VALUE]         use given config file or directory
+      --local                use .netconfig.user file -f, --file                 use given config file (git config compat) --path[=VALUE]         use given config file or directory

 Action
       --get                  get value: name [value-regex]
       --get-all              get all values: key [value-regex]
-      --get-regexp           get values for regexp: name-regex [value-regex] --set                  set value: name value [value-regex]
-      --set-all              set all matches: name value [value-regex] --add                  add a new variable: name value --unset                remove a variable: name [value-regex]
+      --get-regexp           get values for regexp: name-regex [value-regex] --add                  add a new variable: name value --unset                remove a variable: name [value-regex]
       --unset-all            remove all matches: name [value-regex]
+      --set                  set value: name value [value-regex]
-      --remove-section       remove a section: name
-      --rename-section       rename section: old-name new-name -l, --list                 list all
+      --set-all              set all matches: name value [value-regex] --rename-section       rename section: old-name new-name
+      --remove-section       remove a section: name -l, --list                 list all
   -e, --edit                 edit the config file in an editor

 Other
-      --default[=VALUE]      with --get, use default value when missing entry --name-only            show variable names only
+      --name-only            show variable names only
-      --type[=VALUE]         value is given this type, can be 'boolean', 'datetime' or 'number' -?, -h, --help             Display this help
+      --default[=VALUE]      with --get, use default value when missing entry --type[=VALUE]         value is given this type, can be 'boolean', ' datetime' or 'number' -?, -h, --help             Display this help
 ```